honeybijan/bijan-personal-website/content/authors/admin/_index.md

     url: https://www.caltech.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD candidate at Caltech.
-My interests include mixture models, high level data fusion, and stability to distribution shift - usually through the lense of causality.
+bio: My interests include mixture models, high level data fusion, and stability to distribution shift - usually through the lense of causality.

 # Interests to show in About widget
 interests: